Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Endure Stress.md

 On a strong hit, you are unfazed.
 You can suffer 1 less spirit or take +1 momentum.
 On a weak hit, you are rattled but carry on.

 When you score a miss with 0 spirit, you need to make an important decision.
 Do you risk the potential for desolation by rolling on the oracle table, or mark a debility?
-The shaken debility (page 37) is temporary and can be dealt with through the Sojourn move, but becoming corrupted (page 38) is a permanent, life-altering event.
+The [[Conditions#^conditions|shaken]] debility is temporary and can be dealt with through the Sojourn move, but becoming corrupted is a permanent, life-altering event.

 If you’ve scored a miss and your debilities are both marked, you must roll on the table to determine your fate.